2. Numeric vectors#

 .

-And let us remember: when in doubt, we can always bracket a subexpression to ensure it is executed in the intended order (which can also increase the readability of the code).
+When in doubt, we can always bracket a subexpression to ensure it is executed in the intended order.
+It can also increase the readability of our code.

-The `+` and `*` operators, as well as the pmin and pmax functions, implement elementwise operations that are applied on the corresponding elements taken from two given vectors:
+The `+` and `*` operators, as well as the pmin and pmax functions, implement elementwise operations that are applied on the corresponding elements taken from two given vectors.
+For instance:

 However, we can also scan through all the values in a single vector and combine the successive elements that we inspect using the corresponding operation: